prepaidplus/2025-recruitment-take-home/README.md

 NB:

--The backend APIs for authentication already exist.
+- The backend APIs for authentication already exist.
 Your task will be to build the front-end authentication flow that integrates with them.
--You will be compensated for your time at the rate of a freelance junior developer being P220.00 per task completed (P880.00 if all 4 tasks are completed).
+- You will be compensated for your time at the rate of a freelance junior developer being P220.00 per task completed (P880.00 if all 4 tasks are completed).

 ### TIMELINE & SUPPORT
 -	Intro Meeting (Monday Afternoon)